SumoLogic/sumologic-kubernetes-collection/docs/troubleshoot-collection.md

           ...
 ```

-Alternatively you can add `prometheus.metrics.kubelet` to `metadata.metrics.config.additionalEndpoints`
+Alternatively you can add `/prometheus.metrics.kubelet` to `metadata.metrics.config.additionalEndpoints`

 Please see the following example: